EngineeringLast Updated May 20, 20249 min read

 SQL is usually a good choice and a strong all-arounder for most projects.
 For more specialized work though, a NoSQL database may be the better choice.
 For example, Redis has become a popular choice for caching.
 And if you’re looking for a fast and scalable database and have no problems sacrificing some robustness, MongoDB may be just what you need.

 Ultimately, the answer to what database you should use for your next project is: it depends.
-Luckily, with modern architecture, like microservices, the choice between SQL and NoSQL isn’t an either-or option.
+Luckily, with modern architecture, the choice between SQL and NoSQL isn’t an either-or option.
 They can exist side-by-side in the same application landscape.

 Conclusion

 Both SQL and NoSQL are useful for software development teams.
-They each have their strengths and weaknesses.
 NoSQL databases can incorporate SQL elements, while SQL databases can offer some of the benefits of NoSQL through new features and full-fledged NewSQL databases.
+When choosing your database, consider your needs and what makes the most sense for your team, SQL, NoSQL, or even NewSQL.